What Shopify built-in inventory tool was — and why merchants relied on it

 For a detailed look at the cost of running inventory manually before switching to any system, see How Much Is Manual Inventory Management Costing Your Shopify Store? — it walks through the real numbers for stockout revenue loss, staff time, and receiving errors.
 If you're evaluating supplier strategy alongside your app migration, Shopify Supplier Strategy: Lead Times, MOQs, and Payment Terms covers how to document and negotiate supplier relationships effectively once you have a proper system in place.

-EZStock covers demand forecasting, supplier management, and purchase orders — everything Stocky did, plus PDF POs and direct email to suppliers.
+EZStock covers demand forecasting, supplier management, and purchase orders — everything built-in inventory tool did, plus PDF POs and direct email to suppliers.
 Install from the Shopify App Store.
 Free plan available, no credit card needed to start.

 Install EZStock free →Starter from $19/month · 14-day free trial on paid plans · cancel anytime